Scrobipalpa deluccae

 Scrobipalpa deluccae is a moth in the family Gelechiidae.
-It was described by Povolný in 1966.
+It was described by Dalibor Povolný in 1966.
 The moth is found in Lebanon and Syria.
-Records from Malta are based on misidentifications.
+Sources differ as to whether it also occurs in Malta.
+The type series includes one specimen from Malta, collected by the eponymous Mr. de Lucca.
+This might be an error of some sort, and Malta is included in the range of this species in some databases but not in others.